IGNF/circe/CONTRIBUTING.md

 ## WHEN YOU'RE SIGNED IN ...

-When you get [there](https://devsgn.ign.fr/users/sign_in) and choose the *Register* tab, you can create an account and log in.

-Please send a mail to _circe(AT)ign.fr_ if you face a problem in creating your account or in using this Gitlab project.

 When you're signed in, you can **create issues** and **fork the master branch**.

 The preferred way of contribution to the source code development is as follows: